ScottLogic/blog/_posts/2026-07-15-choosing-the-right-tool-safety-approach-for-coding-agents.md

 * A pattern-based rule for shell command execution is circumvented by creative reordering or obfuscation of the command and its parameters.
 * A prompt injection convinces or confuses a model-based classifier guardrail into allowing a tool call it shouldn’t.

-If pre-execution guardrails aren’t enough, we can step up to use process sandboxing.
+If pre-execution guardrails aren’t enough, we can *add* process sandboxing.

 ## **\#2 Process sandboxing**